|

 retired from active duty, he was promoted to four-star

+general.
 In June 1985, retired Lieutenant General James H. Doolittle

 became General James H. Doolittle when President Reagan and